aleszu/text-mining-course/README.md

 ## Sentiment analysis in the wild

-FiveThirtyEight [applied sentiment analysis](https://fivethirtyeight.com/features/the-happiest-and-saddest-fans-in-baseball-according-to-reddit/) to Reddit comments to assess the overall "sadness" of baseball fans summarized team..
+FiveThirtyEight [applied sentiment analysis](https://fivethirtyeight.com/features/the-happiest-and-saddest-fans-in-baseball-according-to-reddit/) to Reddit comments to assess the overall "sadness" of baseball fans summarized by team.

 ![img](img/538-baseball-sad.png)